Formatted question description: https://leetcode.ca/all/1459.html

 +---------------+---------+

-Each point is represented as a 2D Dimensional (x_value, y_value).
+Each point is represented as a 2D coordinate (x_value, y_value).

-Write an SQL query to report of all possible rectangles which can be formed by any two points of the table.
+Write a solution to report all possible axis-aligned rectangles with a non-zero area that can be formed by any two points from the Points table.

-Each row in the result contains three columns (p1, p2, area) where:
+Each row in the result should contain three columns (p1, p2, area) where:

-- p1 and p2 are the id of two opposite corners of a rectangle and p1 < p2.
+• p1 and p2 are the id's of the two points that determine the opposite corners of a rectangle.

 Points table: